buithehai1994/marketing-campaign-streamlit/README.md

 - `app/`: Contains the main streamlit app
 - `REPORT`: Contains the final report for the project in Word format and Jupyter notebooks compressed in RAR format
 - `README.md`: Overview of the project (this file).
--  Remaining folders for supporting code in the main Streamlit app.
+-  Remaining folders for supporting function in the main Streamlit app.

 ## Instructions:
 1. Ensure you have Python and Jupyter Notebook installed on your system.